openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 ```
 ## Delete concept attribute

-* Delete or retire a target concept attribute sub resource by its UUID.
+* Delete or retire a target concept attribute subresource by its UUID.
 Returns a `404 Not Found` status if concept attribute not exists.
- If user not logged in to perform this action, a `401 Unauthorized` status returned.
+ If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
     *purge* | `Boolean` | The resource will be voided unless purge = ‘true’.
-Purging will attempt to irreversibly remove the concept name type from the system.
+Purging will attempt to remove the concept name type from the system irreversibly.
 Concept name types that have been used (i.e., are referenced from existing data) cannot be purged.

 ```console
 DELETE concept/:target_concept_uuid/attribute/:target_concept_attribute_uuid